 Note for Linux users: Dragonfly is only fully functional in an X11

 session.
 You may also need to manually set the

-x11.
-Input action classes, application contexts
+variable.
+Input action classes, application contexts and the

-recommended that Wayland users switch to X11.
+that the Wayland user switch to X11.

 Installation of Dragonfly¶

 Dragonfly is a Python package.
 It can be installed as dragonfly2 using pip:

 The distribution name has been changed to dragonfly2 in order to

 upload releases to PyPI.org, but everything can still be imported using